Ediwir/pf2e-alchemyABP/README.md

 Another compendium, "alchemy ABP bombs", includes bombs made to circumvent ABP so that the only applied damage will be the bomb's original damage.
 ABP will still (despite various attempts) add a small amount of damage (from +0 to +3), but will no longer double the original damage.
 All bombs are included.

-The compendium does not, as of this version, fix bombs attack bonuses, as the weapon code lacks the flexibility required to distinguish between bonus types to hit.
+The compendium does not, as of this version, fix bombs attack bonuses.
 It also does not (and will not) include drugs.

 ## Authors